kiet-dt/vn-it-jobs-market-analytics/README.md

 - **Streaming**: Job items are published to a Kafka topic and consumed by a Spark Structured Streaming job.
 - **Processing**: Spark parses JSON, normalizes skills against a predefined list, and writes to PostgreSQL staging tables (jobs, companies, skills, job_skills, locations, job_locations).
 - **Infrastructure**: Docker Compose runs Zookeeper, Kafka (Confluent), Schema Registry, Confluent Control Center, and a Spark cluster (master + worker).
+- **Reporting**: Power BI connects to the `clean` schema in PostgreSQL for dashboards and market analytics.

 ## Architecture